JoNoCraft-3/NTR-Bridge-ESP-Devices/README.md

 2. Install `esptool`:
 - Windows: Open a windows terminal as Administrator, then type `pip install esptool --break-system-packages`
-- Linux: Open a terminal window, and type `sudo pip install esptool --break-system-packages` NO `--break-system-packages` DOES NOT BREAK YOUR SYSTEM, IN PYTHON 3.12, THEY DECIDED TO LOCK THE NORMAL INSTALLATION, SO THIS IS NEEDED TO PROCEED
+- Linux: Open a terminal window, and type `sudo pip install esptool --break-system-packages`
+<br>NO `--break-system-packages` DOES NOT BREAK YOUR SYSTEM, IN PYTHON 3.12, THEY DECIDED TO LOCK THE NORMAL INSTALLATION, SO THIS IS NEEDED TO PROCEED